Nahuel92/poc-projects/micronaut/micronaut-data-test-tx-bug/README.md

 ## Micronaut Data Test Bug

+Example project to attach to the bug report https://github.com/micronaut-projects/micronaut-data/issues/3058

 ### Description

 While testing an app using Micronaut Data JDBC, I have the need of running queries to change data immediately before